H. P. Lovecraft's Dreams in the Witch-House: Plot

 University student Walter Gilman moves to a very cheap room in an old boarding house.
-He hears shrill screaming and rushes to help his neighbor, Frances, to find that she was being chased by a large rat.
+He hears screaming and rushes to help his neighbour, Frances, who was being chased by a large rat.
 He seeks assistance from the manager, but he refuses to help.
 One of the tenants, Masurewicz, asks Walter if the large rat had a human face.
 He becomes close with Frances the following week, and even lends her money to keep her in the boarding house.

 While studying for his thesis, Walter finds Masurewicz praying and hitting his head on a chair.
-The old man advises Walter about that rodent with a man's face and a witch that would be after him.
+The old man advises Walter about a rat with a man's face and a witch that would be after him.
 He warns Walter that the house is evil, relating that he, like Walter, moved in at a young age in the same room that Walter is currently renting.
 He states he is still in the house only to pray to stop her.
-Masurewicz offers a crucifix for his protection, but Walter rebuffs the gesture.
+Masurewicz offers Walter a crucifix for his protection, but Walter rebuffs the gesture.

 Frances gets a job interview and asks Walter to watch her son Danny.
 After she leaves, Danny begins to cry if he isn't in Walter's hands.
 Walter notices that Danny is wearing a large crucifix.
-When Walter falls asleep, a cloaked witch appears as a nude Frances and seduces him.
-He starts having sex with her, she begins to claw the skin off of his back mid-foreplay.
-Initially ignoring the pain, he becomes horrified when she suddenly transforms into an old witch and laughs devilishly as he screams in horror, making him wake up outside of Frances's room.
-He rushes back when he hears Danny fiercely crying.
-Frances returns and crossly questions him over why he left him, and upon explaining his dreams, Frances suggests for him to seek psychiatric help which he postpones for the confirmation or denial of his experiences by laying flour for tracking any potential footprints or pugmarks.
+When Walter falls asleep, a cloaked witch appears as a nude Frances.
+Walter embraces her, and she begins to claw the skin off of his back.
+Initially ignoring the pain, he becomes horrified when she transforms into an old witch and laughs devilishly as he screams in horror, making him wake up outside of Frances's room.
+He rushes back when he hears Danny crying.
+Frances returns and questions Walter over why he left Danny, and upon explaining his dreams, Frances suggests he seek psychiatric help.